gerbera/gerbera/doc/config-import.rst

 * Optional

 This section makes sure that the server knows about remapped mimetypes and still extracts the metadata correctly.
-For example, we know that id3lib can only handle mp3 files, the default mimetype of mp3 content is audio/mpeg.
-If the user remaps mp3 files to a different mimetype, we must know about it so we can still pass this item to id3lib for metadata extraction.
+If the user remaps mp3 files to a different mimetype, we must know about it so we can still pass this item to taglib for metadata extraction.

 Note: